VladTheInhaler-1/SpinControllerDX/README.md

-# SpinRhythm-Controller
+# SpinControllerDX
-A DIY open source gamepad for SpinRhythm XD by Super Spin Digital
+A DIY open-source gamepad for rhythm games that use rotary inputs.